rohanC-dev/retispec_assignment/README.md

 You could also use some other tool to test the endpoints of course (e.g., Postman).

+At the moment, the download image feature only works with .jpg, but more could be added in the future.

 The database intially has this data when the project is first built, you made need this to test certain endpoints if you will not create any records first:

 <img src="https://i.imgur.com/ivLyBPY.pngY"/> <img src="https://i.imgur.com/dxXADyN.png"/>